 We compared two similarity functions: AEMI versus AEMI-SP.
 We fixed the threshold-finding method to Valley and the window size to 'entire page.'
-Tables 6 and 7 illustrate the results.
-The letter 'U' stands for user, '# of L' means the number of leaf nodes.
-'G %' means % of good, which is calculated by dividing the number of 'good' leaves by the '# of L'.
-AEMI yielded significantly more meaningful leaf clusters (61% good) than AEMI-SP (47%).
-The means of the two groups are significantly different from each other according to the t-test at level 0.05 [8].
+Table 6 illustrates the results.
+The letter 'U' stands for user, 'Total' means the total number of nodes in the cluster tree, '# of L' means the number of leaf nodes.
+'G %' is calculated by dividing the number of 'good' leaves by the '# of L'.

+.AEMI yielded significantly more meaningful leaf clusters (61% good) than AEMI-SP (47%).
 Both methods generated trees whose shapes are mostly 'medium'.
-For U8, AEMI generated a conceptually related tree--the tree has a node with two child clusters, which contain words from course titles and hence represent the concepts of different classes.
+For U8, AEMI generated a conceptually related tree.
+The tree has a node with two child clusters and they contain words from course titles.
 All the 'C' trees in the other tables are the same as this particular tree.
 For U2 with AEMI-SP, the generated tree is 'fat' and has an ABF value of 10.